BRIEF HISTORY OF FESTIVALL

 - 2008: FestivALL became ten days with attendance of over 40,000

 - 2012: FestivALL Fall began

 - 2013: FeastivALL fundraiser began

 - 2013: FestivALL partnered with the West Virginia Sesquicentinneal celebrations and sees highest attendance yet

 - 2015: FestivALL showcased over 400 local, regional, national and international artists and arts groups.
 FestivALL also hired its first employees, and completed succession planning for its first transition in leadership.

-- 2015: FestivALL partners with long-standing New Year's Eve Good Night celebration
+- 2015: FestivALL partnered with long-standing New Year's Eve Good Night celebration

 - 2016: FestivALL added FestivALL Preview on Memorial Day weekend, partnering with Vandalia Gathering and celebrated the 12 Days of FestivALL in celebration of its 12th year

 - 2017: FestivALL celebrated its 13th year with over 600 artists, 80 events, 300 performances and exhibitions in 40 venues.
 FestivALL also completed a second strategic plan, added the Ticket Town program, expanding its outreach efforts, moved into a ground-level window office in downtown Charleston, and prepared to add it's third employee in the beginning of 2018